themuffinator/muffmode/README.md

  - Current weapon is now droppable
  - Smart weapon auto-switch: now switches to SSG from SG, CG from MG, never auto-switches to chainfist.
  - Instant gametype changing (eg: from FFA to TDM)
+ - DuelFire Damage has been changed to Haste: 50% faster movement, 50% faster weapon rate of fire.
  - Many more!

 ## Rulesets